In this post, we’ll cover what a Real-Time Bidding Platform is, how to choose a suitable one and the best RTB platforms for publishers.

 - The number of ad formats available to monetize from is quite high, including linear video ads, image ads, flash ads, mobile HTML ads, third-party HTML ads, etc.

-Imonomy is a great RTB platform for publishers who have a very visual website i.e having more image-based content.
+Imonomy is a great RTB platform for publishers who have a very visual website, i.e. having more image-based content.
 Imonomy specializes in in-image advertising and works with around 13,000 publishers.
-In case any publisher is skeptical about in-image advertising, here are some benefits:
+In case any publisher is sceptical about in-image advertising, here are some benefits:

 - Monetize a previously untapped source of revenue

 - In-image ads have a better viewability rate and, because of their visual details, can engage more users.

 Imonomy makes use of real-time bidding to make sure publishers get the highest possible CPMs.
 Apart from in-image, some of the other services that they offer are in-line, in-screen, in-video, and header bidding.

 4. Xandr (Formerly AppNexus) A Data Enabled RTB Platform

 Xandr previously AppNexus was founded in 2007 and has been pivotal in developing solutions for programmatic online advertising.
 For the sell side, they offer a variety of solutions, including a supply-side platform, an ad server, and analytics. and audience insights.
 This makes them an ideal RTB platform for publishers.
 Here are some things that publishers must keep in mind before approaching AppNexus:

 - Some of the ad formats offered by them are Banner, Expandable, Pop-ads, in-app, all kinds of video ads, etc.